loicdelineau/socialchad/README.md

 socialchad --help
 ```

-This will bring up a helpful reminders of what the chad can you do for you.
+To bring up a list of helpful reminders of what the chad can you do for you.

 ### 2.1.
 Handle recon
 To be effective on social media, you need a common handle across